lumina-gov/laws/in_force/acts/taxation.md

 1,000,000+|70|∞

 ### Section 4: Capital Tax
-All capital gains and dividends are subject to a percentage tax which is paid to the Ministry of Taxation directly by the Bank of Lumina equivalent to 2 times the transaction tax.
+1. All capital gains and dividends are subject to a percentage tax which is paid to the Ministry of Taxation directly by the Bank of Lumina equivalent to the transaction tax.
+2. Capital transactions are excluded from the FairTax.
+3. This section does not deny the inclusion of investment income.
+4. Purchasing and the sale of legal tender for other legal tender is exempted from the capital tax, including the purchasing or sale of government-created bullion and coinage.
+Income from these sources is still included in total income for the purposes of FairTax.
+5. Sale of legal tender for non-legal tender is subject to the capital tax.